SadiePi/Codemon/codex/README.md

 # Codemon Codex

-This directory contains Codexes for Codemon.
-Codexes are collections of data for the core game and various fan-games, translated from various sources into a consistent format.
+This directory contains various Codexes for Codemon.

 Data entry is an early work in progress, but I think the data structure is finally stable enough to be useful.
 Contributions are very welcome!
-I'd prefer for the core project to remain a solo project, but I'm happy to accept PRs for Codexes.
-Fleshing out the full Pokédex is my main priority, but I'm also happy to accept PRs for other games.
+Fleshing out the full Pokédex is my main priority, but I'm also happy to accept PRs for other games (though I'd prefer for `/src` to remain a solo project).

 ## Basic Usage